Sqsaur/ctf-writeups/README.md

 ## 🚧 Work in Progress

-New write-ups are added regularly as I work through the challenges.
+New write-ups are added regularly(or not) as I work through the challenges.
 Stay tuned!

 ---